wp-plugins/wp-advertize-it/readme.txt

 == Changelog ==

+= 0.5 =

+* Suppress ads on error page
+* Suppress ads on author page
+* Suppress ads for specific languages (this option is only available with the plugin qTranslate or mqTranslate)
+* Suppress ads on WPtouch mobile site
+* Suppress ads for specific referrers
+* Suppress ads for specific IP addresses

 = 0.4.1 =

-Bug fix
+* Bug fix

 = 0.4 =

-Suppress ads by post format and post type
+* Suppress ads by post format and post type
-Suppress based on substrings in URL
+* Suppress based on substrings in URL
-Suppress for small posts (with a minimum number characters, words and paragraphs)
+* Suppress for small posts (with a minimum number characters, words and paragraphs)

 = 0.3 =

-Suppress ads by category, tag and author
+* Suppress ads by category, tag and author

 = 0.2 =

-Suppress ads by post/page ID
+* Suppress ads by post/page ID

 = 0.1 =

-First version.
+* First version.

 == Upgrade Notice ==